It depends on a number of different factors...

 The second thing to consider is whether you are performing your works publicly, whether that’s live on stage, or broadcast over the radio or via a streaming radio service like Pandora.
 If you own your copyright, you are entitled to both the writer and publisher share of any performance royalties thus generated.

 If your only audience is domestic, registering with your local PRO and MRO, or CMO, may be enough to collect your royalties.
 But if your songs are being played and streamed globally, you will definitely want to work with a publishing administrator like Songtrust.
 After all, we have direct affiliations with other territories, and your local collection society isn’t always able to collect royalties generated outside of your home territory.

 The last thing to consider, is, even though you may have met some or all of the 3 criteria's above, how much money do you think your songs will actually generate?
-Starting your own publishing company or registering for a service like Songtrust, isn't free, so its important to think about whether or not you will recoup your original investment.
+Starting your own publishing company or registering for a service like Songtrust, isn't free, so it is important to think about whether or not you will recoup your original investment.
 For more information on what sets us apart from other administrative services, check out the Top 10 Reasons You Need Songtrust.

 Still you're unsure if you're ready to get started with a publisher...

 Interested in learning more?
 Check our Blog post on Seven Steps to Starting Your Own Music Publishing Company.

 Thanks for reading.
 Please rate the article below.

 Want to keep up with Songtrust for frequent music and publishing updates?